Email Marketing Strategy: The Definitive Guide for 2022

 Email marketing has a higher ROI than most other types of marketing out there.
 Depending on where you get your research, for each $1 spent, you can see a return of $38-42.

 The value of email marketing isn’t only in its ROI, though.
 Email is special because once you gain a subscriber, their data is yours.
-You can’t say this about tactics like social ads.
+You can’t say this about marketing channels like Facebook ads.

 Email also has the unique ability to let you monitor, segment, and personalize in a way no other marketing can.

 Email marketing is rarely successful without a strategy in place that you can test and optimize.
 You’ll need to start by developing a plan you can execute.